-But it is time for Tiffany Robinson to accept responsibility for the collapse and the near-total breakdown of Maryland’s unemployment system.
+It’s past time that Tiffany Robinson accepts responsibility for the collapse and the near-total breakdown of Maryland’s unemployment system.

-It wouldn’t be appropriate at this juncture to characterize Maryland’s Division of Unemployment as a “system.”
+It’s not appropriate to characterize Maryland’s Division of Unemployment as a “system.”

 After all, functionality is the core of what makes a system operational.

 There’s nearly nothing operational about Maryland’s broken unemployment system.